gushogg-blake/svelte-view-engine/readme.md

 `excludeLocals`: Array of object keys to exclude from the locals that get passed to the component.
 Some keys are added by Express, and may be unnecessary and/or security concerns if exposed.
 This defaults to `["_locals", "settings", "cache"]` and is overwritten (not merged) with the supplied setting.

-`saveJs`: Save component JS in .client.js and .server.js files in the build dir.
-Defaults to `dev`.
-This is sometimes useful for looking up line numbers from server error logs when the SSR component render function throws an error.
+`saveJs`/`saveCss`: Save client-side JS and CSS files respectively in the `buildDir`.
+Required for external CSS & JS.
+Both default to `true` - turn off for minor build speed-up if not needed.

+`assetsPrefix`: Path to prepend to external JS/CSS URLs that are available in the root template as `${jsPath}` and `${cssPath}`.
+Should include trailing slash.
+Defaults to `""`.

 `stores`: Optional array of writable stores to reset before each call to `render`.
 If the store has a `reset` method, it will be called; otherwise the value will be set to `undefined`.